 There is the possibility too in either case that damage to the fan has caused it to not move air like it should.
 Look for bent or broken fan blades.
 If you find any, the fan should probably be replaced.

-If You Have Low Refrigerant
+What to Do If You Have Low Refrigerant?

 If your fans all appear to be in good working order, the likely cause of your AC troubles is low refrigerant.
 But how can the AC work at all if the refrigerant is low?